dotnet/docs-aspire/docs/extensibility/custom-resources.md

 }
 ```

-<xref:Aspire.Hosting.EndpointReference> and <xref:Aspire.Hosting.ReferenceExpression> are examples of several types which implement a collection of interfaces such as <xref:Aspire.Hosting.ApplicationModel.IManifestExpressionProvider>, <xref:Aspire.Hosting.ApplicationModel.IValueProvider>, and <xref:Aspire.Hosting.ApplicationModel.IValueWithReferences>.
+<xref:Aspire.Hosting.ApplicationModel.EndpointReference> and <xref:Aspire.Hosting.ApplicationModel.ReferenceExpression> are examples of several types which implement a collection of interfaces such as <xref:Aspire.Hosting.ApplicationModel.IManifestExpressionProvider>, <xref:Aspire.Hosting.ApplicationModel.IValueProvider>, and <xref:Aspire.Hosting.ApplicationModel.IValueWithReferences>.
 To learn more about these types in their role in .NET Aspire see the [technical details](#technical-details) section at the end of this article.

 ### Step 3b: Defining resource extensions